Photo by US Embassy Sweden

-Michigan legislators are considering new targeted tax credit programs, a key part of former Gov. Jennifer Granholm‘s economic strategy.
-For much of Michigan’s “lost decade,” her plan for economic growth was centered on giving tax credits and other favors to politically preferred businesses and industries – and higher taxes for everyone else.
-There’s no evidence that any of this worked to grow the economy, and the Michigan Legislature should learn from that lesson.
+Michigan legislators are considering creating new targeted tax credit programs, a key part of former Gov. Jennifer Granholm's economic strategy.
+For much of Michigan's “lost decade,” her plan for economic growth was centered on giving tax credits and other favors to politically preferred businesses and industries – combined with higher taxes for everyone else.
+There’s no evidence that any of this worked to grow the economy, and Michigan’s Legislature should learn from that lesson.

 Most of those favors were funneled through the Michigan Economic Growth Authority.
 From 2003 to 2010, the amount of money promised under MEGA skyrocketed.
 Most of it was in the form of refundable tax credits, essentially direct subsidies.
 In 2009 alone, more than $1.2 billion was pledged to companies selected by state politicians and bureaucrats.

-The empirical work done on the program largely agrees on this point: There is little evidence that these targeted tax breaks and corporate subsidies did any good for Michigan’s economy.
+The empirical work done on this program largely agrees on this point: There is little evidence that these targeted tax breaks and corporate subsidies did any good for Michigan’s economy.
 Studies done by the Mackinac Center for Public Policy, the Anderson Economic Group and the W.E.
-Upjohn Institute for Employment Research all found the program to be economically destructive, or, at best, minimally effective.
+Upjohn Institute for Employment Research all found the program to be economically destructive, or, at best, ineffective.

 Another analysis of the program found that fewer than 20 percent of the jobs promised by participating projects ever materialized.
-It also revealed that only 2.3 percent of businesses achieved the investment and job creation targets that won them these special favors.
+It also revealed that only 2.3 percent of businesses achieved the investment and job creation targets that won them these special favors in the first place.
 But the tax credits are good for up to 20 years, which means Michigan taxpayers will still be on the hook for these failed programs for several more years.
 The program cost the state budget about $1 billion last year.

 In fact, the state Senate has passed a bill package of new targeted tax credits for select businesses.
 Senate Bills 111-115 would give certain developers the ability to divert tax payments from workers and homeowners to their own pockets.
 The Senate also passed another package of bills that would give 10-year tax abatements to 15 large companies per year if they expand or relocate in Michigan.
 Smaller companies and other taxpayers would still pay full freight.